 We tend to sterilize our work.
 I do it all the time.
 In order to fight the visual complexity we remove too many signals and our UIs become unintentionally worse.
 When there’s not enough signal, eyes can’t stop and rest, and user feels lost.
 When there’s too many, UI gets messy and incoherent.

-So, what is a signal?
-In broadest sense – all elements on the page compete for our attention and signal is what gives some of them more importance and meaning.
+What is a signal?
+In broadest sense, all elements on the page compete for our attention.
+Signal is what gives some of them more importance and meaning.
 Underlined text in a browser usually means it’s a link, bold text emphasizes the importance, bigger font size also, frames and colors.
 Images and illustrations, icons in the user interfaces, and so on.
 Everything that sets something apart from uniformity is a signal.

 Yet, design is equally an effort to make things uniform and that often results in excessive intervention.
 We make links hard to identify or choose color so poorly that contrast drops way below comfortable.
 This hurts our communication with the computer.